department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility.md

 <div class="va-introtext">

-Are you a Servicemember, Veteran, or spouse or dependent child of a Servicemember?
-Find out which VA life insurance programs may be right for you.
+Find out which VA insurance programs may be right for you as a Veteran, service member, spouse, or dependent child.

 </div>